eknigge/cloud-labs/compute-labs/aws/aws-lambda-function-with-http-trigger.md

 6. On the same screen, fill in the following information:
    - *Function name* → `[initials]-awslbdhttplab-fun`
    - *Runtime* → `Node.js 14.x`
 7. Change the default execution role to `Use an existing role`.
-For the existing role select `Lambda_Role`.
+For the existing role consult your instructor.
 8. Click on the ![Create function button](media/aws-create-function-orange-button.png) button.

 #### Exercise Summary